HMazharHameed/GismaTeaching/Programming/Java/OOP_LibraryManagementSystem.md

 This project combines multiple OOP concepts to create a real-world, interactive example.

 ## Objective
-- Understand and apply basic OOP principles such as classes, objects, encapsulation, and methods.
+- Understand and apply basic OOP principles, such as classes, objects, encapsulation, and methods.
 - Practice using constructors, getters, setters, and composition to model relationships between classes.
 - Implement a small project with real-world relevance, showcasing the interactions between different objects.

 ## Project Structure
 To create the Library Management System, follow the class structures outlined below.
-Some code has been implemented for demonstration, and you'll be expected to complete the remaining sections.

 ### 1. Class: `Book`
 **Purpose**: Represents a book in the library.